-The seals are blue wax/plastic with white lettering that reads "Fortinet Inc. Security Seal".
+The seal is blue wax/plastic with white lettering that reads "Fortinet Inc. Security Seal".

-The tamper seals are not applied at the factory prior to shipping.
-The required number of seals to secure each unit are included in the product packaging.
-It is the responsibility of the customer to apply the seals before use to ensure full FIPS compliance.
-Once the seals have been applied, the customer must develop an inspection schedule to verify that the external enclosure of the modules and the tamper seals have not been damaged or tampered with in any way.
+The tamper seal is not applied at the factory prior to shipping.
+The seal to secure each unit is included in the product packaging.
+It is the responsibility of the customer to apply the seal before use to ensure full FIPS compliance.
+Once the seal has been applied, the customer must develop an inspection schedule to verify that the external enclosure of the modules and the tamper seal has not been damaged or tampered with in any way.